-The Group will continuously assess the situation, work closely with the local authorities in Malaysia to support their efforts in containing the spread of COVID-19, and put in place measures to minimise impact to our business.
-As the situation is still evolving, the full effect of the outbreak is subject to uncertainty and could not be ascertained yet.
+The Group will continuously assess the situation, work closely with the local authorities in Malaysia to support their efforts in containing the spread of COVID-19, and put in place measures to minimise impact to the Group's business.

-31 Authorisation of financial statements
+29 Authorisation of financial statements

-The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company for the financial year ended 31 December 2019 were authorised for issue in accordance with a resolution of the directors dated 11 August 2020.
+The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company for the financial year ended 31 December 2020 were authorised for issue in accordance with a resolution of the directors dated 13 April 2021.